avdevelopers426/Whatsapp-Order-Notification-For-Woocommerce/readme.md

-# Whatsapp Order Notification For Woocommerce
+# Whatsapp Order Notification For Woocommerce Plugin

 You can send whatsapp notification to admin or customer to via this plugin. best solution profide for woocommerce. you just need to pass token
 Send Whatsapp Message Api toy our website or your apps.